Americans drink 97 billion bottles of bottled water each year. And, this number is still increasing rapidly year after year.

 But, is this really the case?

-As a matter of fact, tap water is actually as safe as bottled water (or even safer!) in developed countries like Canada and the United States.
+As a matter of fact, tap water is actually just as safe as bottled water in most developed countries like Canada and the United States.
+Quality and tastiness of tap water is on par with bottled water as well.

 In the infographic below, I compare the differences between tap water and bottled water.